Deleted photos keep coming back!

 Why does a deleted file reappear?

-Google Drive users will free up cloud storage space by deleting files from Google Drive or delete unnecessary files directly.
+Google Drive users will free up cloud storage space by deleting files from Google Drive or deleting unnecessary files directly.
 But not all data can be permanently deleted successfully.
 It is possible that you thought you deleted the data correctly, but after a period of time, you find that the Google Drive deleted files reappear.
 "Why do my deleted Google Docs keep coming back?"
 This is a problem that all problem users want to know about.

 In most cases, it may be because there are shared collaboration folders in the files you deleted, and these files may reappear after deletion.